-These terms and conditions apply to the Level 2 monthly legal advice service that provides access to the range of legal topics in Schedule 1 below (formerly known as the 'Which?
-Legal' service).
+These terms and conditions cover membership of our Level 1 Legal Advice service.
 Please read these terms and conditions carefully, if you have any questions we'll be happy to help.
 Any other Which? subscriptions you may have will be covered by separate terms and conditions.